FIWARE/tutorials.NGSI-v2/docs/short-term-history.md

 This is done by making a POST request to the `/v2/subscription` endpoint of the **Orion Context Broker**.

--   The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors
+-   The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors.
 -   The `idPattern` in the request body ensures that **Cygnus** will be informed of all **Motion Sensor** data changes.
--   The notification `url` must match the configured `CYGNUS_MONGO_SERVICE_PORT`
+-   The notification `url` must match the configured `CYGNUS_MONGO_SERVICE_PORT`.

 #### 14 Request: